nick-bratton/susi/README.md

 ## cron (app.js)

 Cron is used to schedule execution of the `main()` function in `app.js`.
 The Cron job runs on Berlin time by default.

+## forever/config.json

+This file contains configuration for the Node process manager forever.

 # Launch